-You can earn and transfer Membership Rewards points from your daily spend to Virgin Australia’s Velocity program, Singapore Airlines Krisflyer, Cathay Pacific Asia Miles, Malaysia Airlines Enrich, Virgin Atlantic Flying Club and the Starwood Hotels Preferred Guest programs.
-Qantas is not a partner.
+You can earn and transfer Membership Rewards points from your daily spend to Virgin Australia Velocity, Singapore Airlines KrisFlyer, Cathay Pacific Asia Miles, Malaysia Airlines Enrich, Virgin Atlantic Flying Club and Marriott Bonvoy.

 The large number of partners allows for a greater amount of flexibility in how you use your hard-earned points, giving you options you might not have had with a single airline card.

-Outside of Velocity, Asia Miles, KrisFlyer and Starwood Preferred Guest are the three key transfer partners for the Platinum Edge.
-Asia Miles is great for redemptions with the oneworld alliance airlines – including Qantas – while KrisFlyer is great for long-haul Business and First Class flights with Singapore Airlines.
-Starwood Preferred Guest are a solid hotel partner with a large range of premium hotels.
+Velocity, Asia Miles, KrisFlyer and Marriott Bonvoy are the four key transfer partners for the Platinum Edge Credit Card.
+Velocity points can be used to redeem for Virgin Australia flights, Asia Miles is great for redemptions with the oneworld alliance airlines – including Qantas – while KrisFlyer is great for long-haul Business and First Class flights with Singapore Airlines.
+Marriott Bonvoy is a solid hotel partner with a large range of premium hotels.

 You can also often get extra points through other areas of American Express, such as American Express Travel bookings, Travel Insurance and Foreign Exchange.

-The $200 travel credit that comes with the American Express Platinum Edge can be booked through American Express Travel (online only) and used for a single flight, hotel or car rental booking with a cost of $200 or more.
-You can use the $200 credit each year on renewal of your annual fee.
+The $200 annual Travel Credit that comes with the American Express Platinum Edge Credit Card can be booked through American Express Travel (online only) and used for a single flight, hotel, or car rental (limited to rentals to/from airports) booking with a cost of $200 or more.
+You can use the $200 credit each year after you pay your annual fee.

-The other key benefits that come with the Platinum Edge are:
+The other key benefits that come with the Platinum Edge Credit Card are: